xwl42/tp/docs/UserGuide.md

     delete: Deletes the student identified by the index number used in the displayed student list.
     Parameters: INDEX (must be a positive integer)
     Example: delete 1`

-* Index out of range:
-  `The student index provided is invalid`
 </box>

 ### Clearing all entries : `clear`